Kcsmith0708/DCC-EX-Mega-WiFI-Plug-Play-CS/README.md

 This Assumes you have a Working Mega WiFi Command Station up and Running and the Arduino IDE Editor loaded on your PC

-Unzip the  DCC-EX Mega Plug & Play Starter Kit 4.1 .zip file
+Unzip the  DCC-EX Mega + WiFI Plug & Play Starter Kit 4.1.1.zip file

-Three Folders are included for this 'Plug & Play' Starter Kit 4.1
+Three Folders are included for this 'Plug & Play' Starter Kit 4.1.1
 - DCC-EX Mega 'Plug & Play' Documents   - Includes DCC-EX Mega + WiFi 'Plug & Play'.pdf - Engine Driver screenshots & Fig 1 & 2.
 - COMMANDSTATION-EX_Courses_4.1.1       - Includes All the DCC-EX files needed to setup & run the Station A to Station B examples
 - EXRAIL MP3 Samples                    - Includes sample sounds the DFPlayer uses in the scripts.